RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: RoCK blocks for double covers of symmetric groups

 {\bf Theorem E.} {\em Brou\'e's abelian defect group conjecture holds for RoCK spin blocks of symmetric and alternating groups. } Now, to deduce Brou\'e's conjecture for all spin blocks of symmetric and alternating groups it would be sufficient to prove the following spin analogue of Chuang-Rouquier, the so-called Kessar-Schaps conjecture, cf. \cite{AriSch}:

 {\bf Conjecture (Kessar-Schaps).} {\em Arbitrary spin blocks $\Blo^{\rho,d}$ and $\Blo^{\rho',d'}$ of symmetric groups (or the spin blocks $\Blo^{\rho,d}_{\0}$ and $\Blo^{\rho',d'}_{\0}$ of alternating groups) are derived equivalent if and only if $d=d'$ and $|\rho|-h(\rho)\equiv |\rho'|-h(\rho')\pmod{2}$.
-Moreover, $\Blo^{\rho,d}$ and $\Blo^{\rho',d'}_{\0}$ are derived equivalent if and only if $d=d'$ and $|\rho|-h(\rho)\not\equiv |\rho'|-h(\rho')\pmod{2}$. } Whilst the above conjecture remains open, it is worth noting that it is known to hold if one replaces `derived equivalent' with the weaker `perfectly isometric', cf. Brunat-Gramain \cite{BruGra}.
+Moreover, $\Blo^{\rho,d}$ and $\Blo^{\rho',d'}_{\0}$ are derived equivalent if and only if $d=d'$ and $|\rho|-h(\rho)\not\equiv |\rho'|-h(\rho')\pmod{2}$. } The conjecture is known to hold if one replaces `derived equivalent' with the weaker `perfectly isometric', cf. Brunat-Gramain \cite{BruGra}.
 Indeed, the papers \cite{BruGra} and \cite{Liv} prove that Brou\'e's perfect isometries conjecture holds for spin blocks of symmetric and alternating groups.
-There have also been a number of results proving the Kessar-Schaps conjecture for specific pairs of blocks by showing they are even Morita equivalent, cf. Kessar \cite{Ke}, Kessar-Schaps \cite{KesSch} Arisha-Schaps \cite{AriSch} and Leabovich-Schaps\cite{LeaSch}.
+There have also been a number of results proving the Kessar-Schaps conjecture for specific pairs of blocks by showing they are even Morita equivalent, cf. Kessar \cite{Ke}, Kessar-Schaps \cite{KesSch}, Arisha-Schaps \cite{AriSch} and Leabovich-Schaps\cite{LeaSch}.
+Recently, proofs of the Kessar-Schaps Conjecture were announced in \cite{ELV,BKBroue}.

-Theorem D provides complete information on decomposition numbers for RoCK spin blocks of abelian defect, analogous to the well-known results for classical RoCK blocks \cite{CT,LM,CT2,JLM}.
+As demonstrated in \cite{FKM}, Theorem D can be used to provide complete information on decomposition numbers for RoCK spin blocks of abelian defect, analogous to the well-known results for classical RoCK blocks \cite{CT,LM,CT2,JLM}.
 We point out that little is known about decomposition numbers of double covers of symmetric groups in general, see for example \cite{Wales} for basic and second basic spin modules, \cite{MY2,BMO,Maas} for some small rank cases, \cite{LT} for a related general conjecture, \cite[\S10]{BK2} for some general facts on spin decomposition numbers and connections to the supergroup $Q(n)$, \cite{BKReg} for some leading term decomposition numbers, \cite{Mu} for weight $1$ spin blocks, and \cite{Fayers} for weight $2$ spin blocks.

 Theorem D is Corollary~\ref{C021221_4}, which is just a `desuperization' of the stronger Proposition~\ref{P021221_3} describing the Morita {\em superequivalence} class of the RoCK block $\Blo^{\rho,d}$ in the case $0<d<p$ as follows: